svc-bi-concepts/test-mkdocs/docs/data-visualization.md

 2. **Click "Run"** to preview the results.

-    Run the query by hitting on Win CTRL + Enter, Mac CMD + Enter or by clicking on the **Run** button on the top right.
+    Run the query by pressing on Win CTRL + Enter, Mac CMD + Enter or by clicking the **Run** button in the top right.

 ---